“People think I’m overreacting.”

 8. “I wish people knew that it is just something that I cannot control.
 Also, that I’m not crazy.” -Sara

 9. “I wish people wouldn’t expect everyone to be perky and outgoing, and I really wish not to be made fun of or ‘pitied’ when I can’t take it anymore and dash out of the room.” -Kris

 10. “I wish people knew that my demeanor or lack of engagement and nonverbal signs of avoidance have nothing to do with them.
 I wish they wouldn’t get personally offended when I’m late or seem uninvolved or aloof.
 I’m really just dealing with the intense dread and trying not to get overwhelmed and swallowed up by the feelings of impending doom.” -Sara

-11. “Just because there are times I come across as very confident and outgoing, it doesn’t mean I don’t struggle inside with negative self-talk.” -Melissa
+11. “Just because there are times I come across as very confident and outgoing, it doesn’t mean I don’t struggle inside with anxiety and negative self-talk.” -Melissa

 12. “I don’t feel the need to be the center of attention at social events, and ‘working the room’ feels fake and tires me out.
 I used to get stomach aches and sweats before I went out, and I hated relying on alcohol to let my guard down.
 Now I just force myself to do events but in short spurts and well-spaced out so I can cope better.” -Amoreena

 13. “It’s not something that just goes away.
 It takes a lot of energy to fight it, so I may not stay long in the situation.
-Not just to get away as an introvert, but it can physically cause pain so I leave.
-I’m not ignoring anyone, I just can’t deal with people outside of work.
-Then I think you all hate me for ‘ignoring’ you.” -Hilary
+Not just to get away as an introvert, but anxiety can physically cause pain so I leave.” -Hilary

 14. “No one can make you snap out of it.” -Amoreena